vista-art/fragmentcolor/docs/guides/hello-triangle.md

 Why this matters

 - It shows the core flow: Shader → Pass → render(Target)
-- It introduces the Shader, the heart of FragmentColor — set values by name and it “just works”
+- It introduces the Shader, the heart of FragmentColor.
+Set values by name and it “just works”

 ```rust
 # // Hidden harness so this runs as a doctest and transpiles to other languages